danadascalescu00/Robotics/Autonomous Firefighter Robot/README.md

 &nbsp; &nbsp; &nbsp; In an event of a fire breakout, fire spreads rapidly if is not controlled and, in case of a gas leakage there even may be an explosion, so firefighters are constantly at a risk of losing their life.
 In order to overcome this issue, save the life of our heros, our autonomous firefighter robot comes to rescue.

 ## Features:
-&nbsp;  Autonomous firefighter robot, which is able to avoide obstacle and, instantly, detects fire, sends an alert message and activate the emergency mode(self-drive until it reaches the flame and start the water pump mechanism).
+&nbsp; Autonomous firefighter robot, which can avoid obstacle and, instantly,candetect a fire, send an alert message(using the wi-fi module incorporated in Arduino Mega) and activate the emergency mode.
+The emergency mode consists of self-driving until it reaches the flame and starting the water pump mechanism.
 The water pump mechanism consit from a mini-water pump, a 5V relay module with Status Led, diode and transistor, one servo and one microservo( the servos control the movement of the pump).
 #### To do:
 Alert messages using the wi-fi module.